BabylonJS/Documentation/content/setup/frameworkPackages/npmSupport.md

 To check the current project, I use the http-server npm module (installed globally).
 You can use any web server that will serve the root folder of our project.

-If you open out index.html, we will see a sphere.
+If you open out _index.html_, we will see a sphere.
 Hooray!

 ### Adding the GUI